sandialabs/slycat/docs/POST-Remotes.rst

   :<json string hostname: Remote hostname.
   :<json string username: Remote host username.
   :<json string password: Remote host password.
+  :<json boolean agent: (optional) Create an agent when the connection is established.
+By default, agents are created automatically if the hostname has an agent configuration.
+Use this parameter to explicitly require / prevent agent creation.

   :responseheader Content-Type: application/json

   :>json string sid: Unique remote session identifier.

-  :status 400 Unknown remote host.: The server hasn't been configured to connect to the remote host.
-  :status 400 No remote configured for remote host.: The server isn't configured for remote connections to the remote host.
+  :status 400 Missing agent configuration.: The server isn't configured to start an agent on the given hostname.
-  :status 500 No startup command configured for remote remote.: The server configuration doesn't include startup information for the remote.
-  :status 500 Remote startup failed.: A remote remote couldn't be started.
   :status 403 Remote authentication failed.: Authentication of the provided username and password failed.
+  :status 500 Missing agent configuration.: The server isn't properly configured to start an agent on the given hostname.
+  :status 500 Agent startup failed.: The server couldn't start an agent on the given hostname.
   :status 500 Remote connection failed.: Unknown failure making the remote connection.

   **Sample Request**